segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 7. Follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

 > warning "Upload Enhanced Conversion (Legacy) Action Deprecation"
 > Google plans to sunset the legacy API, leading to the discontinuation of the Upload Enhanced Conversions (Legacy) Action.
+New subscriptions using the sunsetting Upload Enhanced Conversion (Legacy) Action are **no longer possible**, but existing subscriptions will remain functional.
+>
-We encourage users to transition to the "Upload Click Conversion," "Upload Call Conversion," and "Upload Conversion Adjustment" actions, all designed to send data through the new Google Ads API.
+> Segment recommends users to transition to the "Upload Click Conversion," "Upload Call Conversion," and "Upload Conversion Adjustment" actions, to send data through the new Google Ads API.

->New subscriptions using the sunsetting Upload Enhanced Conversion (Legacy) Action are **no longer possible**, but existing subscriptions will remain functional.
-However, we strongly recommend migrating to the Upload Conversion Adjust action.
-Follow the steps here to migrate your Upload Enhanced Conversion (Legacy) Action Subscriptions.
+>
+> [Use these steps](#migrate-your-upload-enhanced-conversion-legacy-action) to migrate your Upload Enhanced Conversion (Legacy) Action subscriptions.

 {% include components/actions-fields.html settings="true"%}

+## Migrate your Upload Enhanced Conversion (Legacy) Action

-## Migrate from Upload Enhanced Conversion (Legacy) Action to the Upload Conversion Adjustment Action
+To migrate from Upload Enhanced Conversion (Legacy) Action to the Upload Conversion Adjustment Action:

-1. Ensure your Conversion ID and Customer ID settings are filled out
+1. Fill out your Conversion ID and Customer ID settings.
 2. Fill out the required fields for the Upload Conversion Adjustment Action:
 - Conversion Action ID
 - Adjustment Type
 3. Replicate as many fields from your original mapping as possible using the table below for reference.
-Look at the [Upload Conversion Adjustment Action](https://segment.com/docs/connections/destinations/catalog/actions-google-enhanced-conversions/#upload-conversion-adjustment) for more details about each field.
+Look at the [Upload Conversion Adjustment Action](/docs/connections/destinations/catalog/actions-google-enhanced-conversions/#upload-conversion-adjustment) for more details about each field.

 | Upload Enhanced Conversion (Legacy)| Upload Conversion Adjustment | Default Mapping                      |
 |------------------------|----------------------------|--------------------------------------|